Rizzler Sports Logo

 Can I move my pitcher to another position and bring them back to pitch later?

-Yes, in Majors and below.
-A pitcher can move to shortstop for two innings and return to the mound — but their pitch count continues from where they left off, and rest day requirements are based on total pitches for the day.
+Yes, but only once per game.
+A pitcher removed from the mound may return to pitch one time, provided they remained in the game at another position.
+Move him to shortstop for two innings and bring him back to pitch; if he leaves the mound a second time, he's done pitching for that game.
+His pitch count continues from where it left off, and rest day requirements are based on total pitches for the day.

 Do I need to report substitutions to the umpire?

-In Majors and below with continuous batting, you're technically not "substituting" — you're repositioning defenders.
+In Majors and below with continuous batting, you're technically not "substituting" but repositioning defenders.
 You should still communicate your defensive alignment to the umpire each inning.
-In Juniors and above, all substitutions must be formally reported.
+In Intermediate and above, all substitutions must be formally reported.

 What happens if a player is injured during the game?